 Jigsaw puzzles are hardly new.
-They have been around since the 1700’s, and have evolved from hand-cut wooden educational tools to a huge industry targeting children and adults alike.
+They have been around since the 1700’s, and have evolved from hand-cut wooden educational tools to a huge industry catering for children and adults alike.
 Jigsaw Puzzles have certainly stood the test of time, providing education and hours of peaceful time passed.
 What studies are now showing is that jigsaw puzzles have lasting benefits both to our health and basic well-being.

 We were all more than likely exposed to jigsaw puzzles when we were kids and in our youth.
 As toys they are used to teach words, shapes, colours and geography and provide focused, quiet time for children and parents alike.
 They’re used in schools to educate, in waiting rooms to pacify and are thought to develop fine motor skills in children and prepare them for reading.

 Research shows the quantifiable benefits of carrying this activity into adulthood.
 Studies have shown that keeping the mind active with jigsaw puzzles and other mind-flexing activities can actually lead to a longer life expectancy, a better quality of life and reduce our chances of developing certain types of mental illness, including memory loss, dementia and even Alzheimer’s Disease.

 But how does this simple pastime using jigsaw puzzles accomplish such amazing things?
 Most likely it is due to the simultaneous use of both sides of the brain.
 The left brain hemisphere, our analytical side, sees all of the separate pieces of the jigsaw puzzle and attempts to sort them out logically.
 The right brain hemisphere, or creative side, sees the “big picture” and works intuitively.
 Both types of thinking are required in order to successfully piece the jigsaw puzzle together.
 In exercising both sides of the brain at the same time, we create actual “connections” between the left and right sides, as well as connections between individual brain cells.
 These connections increase our ability to learn, to comprehend, and to remember.
 In addition, completing a jigsaw puzzle, or even just the successful placement of one piece, encourages the production of dopamine, a brain chemical that increases learning and memory.